Recap: Doctor Who S30 E1 "Partners in Crime"

 - Aside from the Russell T Davies Doctor Who standard, used by the Adipose company saleswoman explaining how the pill allegedly works.
 Her long speech full of scientific-sounding words basically boils down to, "It's absorbed by fat tissue then breaks the fat down."
 Hilariously enough, it's hinted later that this explanation is a wholesale fabrication.

-- Actually used dramatically at one point as the Doctor begins one of his usual technobabble explanations... then realises he's speaking to an empty TARDIS.
+- It's used dramatically at one point as the Doctor begins one of his usual technobabble explanations... then realises he's speaking to an empty TARDIS.
 He lets the technobabble trail off and simply stares at the workstation.

 - Tempting Fate: According to the Doctor, Miss Foster having a sonic device of her own would be "very unlikely".
 Cut to Foster unlocking the roof doors with a sonic pen.